-- All customer owned piping, piping on the outlet side of the meter, must meet the NFPA 54 Natural Fuel Gas Code, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - b) All VGS-owned piping (piping on the inlet side of the meter) must meet the Department of Transportation Title 49 CFR Part 192, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - c) All piping exposed to the outside air must be protected from atmospheric corrosion.
-Two common methods of protection are to use galvanized piping or to paint all exposed piping. - d) Piping installed above ground shall be securely supported and located where it will be protected from physical damage. - e) Horizontal piping should be supported with metal angle brackets, metal split ring brackets, or metal straps.
+- a) All customer owned piping, piping on the outlet side of the meter, must meet the NFPA 54 Natural Fuel Gas Code, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes. - b) If stab fittings are used, VGS recommends the fittings have a double seal on the riser and that a soap test be performed on all connections during the pressure test. - c) All VGS-owned piping (piping on the inlet side of the meter) must meet the Department of Transportation Title 49 CFR Part 192, as adopted by the State of Vermont, referenced in Section 5, Laws & Governing Codes.

-f) Call the VGS Service Department at (802) 863-4511 with any questions regarding the support of above ground piping.
+- d) Plastic buried customer owned piping should be installed with locator wire.
+The marking tape should be installed 1-ft. below the ground surface.
+Locator wire should be installed 6-inches above the installed piping. - e) All piping exposed to the outside air must be protected from atmospheric corrosion.
+Two common methods of protection are to use galvanized piping or to paint all exposed piping. - f) Piping installed above ground shall be securely supported and located where it will be protected from physical damage. - g) Horizontal piping should be supported with metal angle brackets, metal split ring brackets, or metal straps. - h) Call the VGS Service Department at (802) 863-4511 with any questions regarding the support of above ground piping.